 Jacques Torres Chocolate – if you are looking for great chocolate, Jacques Torres is your man.
 He has a few outposts around the city and there is something to satisfy any chocolate craving.
 In the summer, make sure to check out one of his gigantic ice cream sandwiches.

 Big Gay Ice Cream – think Mr. Softee gone rogue.
-That’s this place (East Village and also West Village).
+That’s this place (multiple locations).
 Try the Salty Pimp (vanilla cone with dulce de leche, sea salt, and chocolate dip) or the Bea Arthur (vanilla cone, dulce de leche, and nilla wafers).
 And remember to get your cone lined with either biscoff (recommended), pb, or nutella.

 Morgenstern’s Ice Cream – I just discovered this Lower East Side gem a few days ago.
 Think old fashioned ice cream parlor… but new.
 Reinvented.
 The flavors are crazy unique (When we went we tried and loved the Salted Caramel Pretzel, Raw Milk, Salt and Pepper Pinenut, and Angel Food Vanilla).
 The toppings, stored in glass apothecary jars (way cool), are equally amazing.
 The caramel was some of the best I’ve tasted.